11.2 Basic Formatting Customization

 Function Reference: $text format_heading_text ($converter, $command_name, \@classes, $input_text, $level, $id, \%element, $target)

-Returns a heading formatted using $input_text as heading text, $level as heading level, \@classes for a class attribute. $command_name gives an information on the @-command the heading is associated to and can be undef, for instance for special elements headings.
+Returns a heading formatted using $input_text as heading text, $level as heading level, \@classes for a class attribute. $command_name gives an information on the @-command the heading is associated with and can be undef, for instance for special output units headings.

 $id is an optional identifier, and \%element is an optional Texinfo tree element associated with the heading. $target is the id of the element this heading is referring to.